civican/legisinfo/42-1/bills/C-77/bill_text.md

   **(2)** After a person is charged with having committed a service infraction, the charge must be referred, in accordance with regulations made by the Governor in Council, to an officer who is a commanding officer in respect of the person.

-> **Explanatory Note**:
-> Existing text of sections 160 to 161.1:
-> *Existing Text*:
-> > In this Division, **commanding officer**, in respect of an accused person, means the commanding officer of the accused person and includes an officer who is empowered by regulations made by the Governor in Council to act as the commanding officer of the accused person.
-> > Proceedings against a person who is alleged to have committed a service offence are commenced by the laying of a charge in accordance with regulations made by the Governor in Council.
-> > After a charge is laid, it shall be referred to an officer who is a commanding officer in respect of the accused person.

 ### Section 25

 The heading before section 162.1 and sections 162.1 to 164.2 of the Act are replaced by the following:

-### Summary **Hearings**
+### Summary Hearings

 #### Interpretation

 ### Section 162.3

-The **following** definitions apply in this Division.
+The following definitions apply in this Division.

-**commanding officer**, in respect of **a** person **charged with having committed a service infraction**, means an officer who is a commanding officer **as defined in** section 160. (**commandant**)
+**commanding officer**, in respect of a person charged with having committed a service infraction, means an officer who is a commanding officer as defined in section 160. (**commandant**)

 **delegated officer** means an officer to whom a commanding officer has, under section 162.94, delegated the power to conduct a summary hearing. (**officier délégué**)

 **scale of sanctions** means the scale of sanctions set out in subsection 162.7. (**échelle des sanctions**)

-**superior commander** means an officer of or above the rank of **colonel**, or any other officer appointed by the Chief of the Defence Staff as a superior commander. (**commandant supérieur**)
+**superior commander** means an officer of or above the rank of colonel, or any other officer appointed by the Chief of the Defence Staff as a superior commander. (**commandant supérieur**)

 #### Service Infractions